sindresorhus/cpy/readme.md

 ##### rename

-Type: `string` `Function`
+Type: `string | Function`

-Filename or function returning a filename used to rename every file in `files`.
+Filename or function returning a filename used to rename every file in `source`.

 ```js
 cpy('foo.js', 'destination', {